julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ## Install Package(s) with `apt-get`<a id="orgheadline8"></a>

 At the very least, we will need `unzip` on the Azure Docker host.
+The Unix `tree` command can also be handy.

     # update and install package(s)
     sudo apt-get -qq update
-    sudo apt-get -qq install unzip
+    sudo apt-get -qq install unzip tree

 ## Add `ubuntu` User to `docker` Group and Restart Docker<a id="orgheadline9"></a>